-7.0.7 All open spaces and pathways within Cell D shall be constructed by the Developer in accordance with a landscaping plan to be submitted at the 7.0.3 subdivision approval stage A minimum residential lot area shall be 0.0400 Hectare All open spaces and pathways within Cell D shall be maintained by a Landowners' 7.0.78 Association or Associations (LOA).
-Maintenance and operational obligations are 7.0.89 Preparation and implementation of a weed management plan shall be the responsibility of a Landowner's Association or Associations to be established at the time of subdivision registration.
+- 7.0.87 Preparation and implementation of a weed management plan shall be the responsibility of a Landowner's Association or Associations to be established at the time of subdivision registration.
 All noxious weeds are to be controlled in accordance to the terms identified in the Provincial Weed Act.
-Weed control occurring on Municipal Reserves is inclusive of a comprehensive ground keeping maintenance and operation program as specified in the terms of a formal license of occupation for County lands.
-Municipal Reserve (MR)Preparation and implementation of a weed management plan shall be the responsibility of a Landowner's Association or Associations to be 7.0.109 established at the time of subdivision registration.
-All noxious weeds are to be controlled in accordance to the terms identified in the Provincial Weed Act.
-Weed control occurring 7.0.4011 Dedication of Municipal Reserve shall be in accordance with the terms and conditions established by the Municipal Government Act.
-Within Cell D, a minimum of ten (10) 7.0.4412 Fencing shall be required where MR and private lots intersect.
-All fencing shall be constructed on private lots regarding the design/style as deemed acceptable by Foreign about he appropriated colours NAD and publicate late intermed.
-All foreign about he 7.0.13 In addition to construction, the Developer shall be responsible for all maintenance and operations of MR lands and improvements located there within until issuance of Final Acceptance Certificates - in accordance towith the terms of the applicable Development Agreement.
-Residential Land Use and Development All proposals for residential development shall provide architectural guidelines that will 7.0.14 implement design elements to consider site planning, architectural styles, design details, and landscaping.
+Weed control occurring on Municipal Reserves is inclusive of a comprehensive grounds-keeping maintenance and operations program as specified in the terms of a formal license of occupation for Municipal Reserve (MR)Preparation and implementation of a weed management plan - 7.0.8 Within Cell D, MR will be provided by full dedication of land. - 7.0.109 Dedication of Municipal Reserve shall be in accordance with the terms and conditions established by the Municipal Government Act.
+Within Cell D, a minimum of ten (10) - 7.0.1110 Fencing shall be required where MR and private lots intersect.
+All fencing shall be constructed on private lots regarding the design/style as deemed acceptable by architectural controls.
+Dedication of Municipal Reserve shall be in accordance with the - 7.0.11 In addition to construction, the Developer shall be responsible for all maintenance and operations of MR lands and improvements located there within until issuance of Final Acceptance Certificates in accordance to with the terms of the applicable Development Agreement.

+Residential Land Use and Development

+7.0.12 All proposals for residential development shall provide architectural guidelines that will implement design elements to consider site planning, architectural styles, design details, and landscaping.

-Business and Commercial Land Use and Development
+Commercial Land Use and Development

-- 7.0.1415 All future development permit proposals shall address development compatibility and transitional issues with adjacent land uses in accordance with Section 14
+7.0.4413 All future development permit proposals for Commercial development shall address development compatibility and transitional issues with adjacent land uses in accordance with Section 14 Residential/Non-Residential Interface of the CASP.

-Residential/Non-Residential Interface of the CASP. - 7.0.1516 All proposals for business and/or commercial development shall provide architectural guidelines and site development standards that will implement design elements that towill consider the following: development scale; architectural finishing; site lighting; land use context; berming; landscaping; and building and parking orientation impact mitigation (that may include site works such as screening and fencing) finish, and - 7.0.17 Business activities that support on-site storage or generate negative impacts off-site shall not be permitted in Cell D. - 7.0.18 Business and commercial uses that include high traffic uses such as car washes, service stations and convenience stores shall be directed to parcels adjacent to Garden Road.

-7.0.16 The provision of business lot sizes below the minimum parcel size requirements of the Business - Business Campus (B-LOC) land use district should be supported by a comprehensive development design scenario considered at the subdivision approval stage.
+- 7.0.4514 All proposals for commercial development shall provide architectural guidelines and site development standards that will implement design elements that towill consider the following: development scale; architectural finishing; site lighting; land use context; berming; landscaping; and building and parking orientation impact mitigation (that may include site works such as screening and fencing) finish, and context. - 7.0.15 BusinessAny activities that support on-site storage or generate negative impacts off- site shall not be permitted in Cell D. - 7.0.16 Business and Any commercial uses that include high traffic uses movements such as car washes, service stations and convenience stores shall be directed to the parcel referenced as 1 in Figure 8 Conceptual Land Use Plan. parcels adjacent to Garden - 7.0.16 The provision of business lot sizes below the minimum parcel size requirements of the Business Business Campus (B-LOC) land use district should be supported by a comprehensive development design scenario considered at the subdivision approval stage.